Woven planter cosy tutorial: Make a pot plant weave

 About the author

 Haily Tran founded B for Brian in 2011 to raise funds for the Lort Smith Animal Hospital.
-She is a creative who makes woven tapestry wall art and is inspired by her love for colour, fibre, nature and music.
+She is a creative who makes woven tapestry wall art and is inspired by her love for colour, fibre, nature and also music.
 Today, B FOR BRIAN has grown into a group of over 20 artists and makers to bring you a curated collection of painted artwork, handmade tapestry tools, ceramic pieces, wooden and linen homewares as well as natural body products.

 Instagram: @b_for_brian_